How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 By the end of this guide, you'll have:

-- An always-on AI agent (Claude) running on your own server
+- An always-on AI agent running on your own server

 - A web dashboard for chatting and managing your agent